syncfusion-content/uwp-docs/uwp/Radial-Menu/Overview.md

 ---
 layout: post
-title: About UWP Radial Menu control | Syncfusion
+title: About Syncfusion® UWP Radial Menu Control | Syncfusion®
-description: Learn here all about introduction of Syncfusion UWP Radial Menu (SfRadialMenu) control, its elements and more.
+description: Learn about the introduction of Syncfusion® Essential Studio UWP Radial Menu (SfRadialMenu) control and more details.
 platform: uwp
 control: SfRadial Menu
 documentation: ug
 ---

-# UWP Radial Menu (SfRadialMenu) Overview
+# About Syncfusion® UWP Radial Menu (SfRadialMenu) Control

 The SfRadialMenu displays a hierarchical menu in a circular layout optimized for touch devices.
 Typically used as a context menu, it can expose more menu items in the same space than traditional menus.